asdrenxhafa/asdrenxhafa/README.md

 ### Hi there

-- 🔭 I am a Software Engineer with industry experience in building web applications and backend API's.
+- 🔭 I am a Software Engineer with 3+ years of industry experience in building web applications.
-- ⚡ I specialize in Backend Development and have professional experience working with Laravel, Javascript, and Vuejs.
+- ⚡ I specialize in Backend Development and have professional experience working with Laravel and Vuejs.
-- 🌱 I am currently learning and improving my skills on Javascript.

 - My Resume - [Asdren Xhafa Resume.pdf](https://github.com/asdrenxhafa/asdrenxhafa/files/10832517/Asdren.Xhafa.Resume.pdf)